Sid-2D/YoutubeAPI/README.md

 # Description

+A simple web app to query Youtube API and get related results.

-Client-server architecture to make requests to youtube api and display results in a card based format.
+Client-server architecture to make requests to Youtube api and display results in a card based format.

-Currently, only displays search results, will support suggestions and personalization later.
+Now displays results related to current link.

+Need to add SoundCloud API.